esper-io/console_docs/docs/provisioning-methods/zte.md

 Step 3: Click the ‘+’ symbol to add a new configuration.

-Step 4: On the pop-up, enter the details— configuration name and EMM DPC (Esper Device Management).
+Step 4: On the pop-up, enter the details — configuration name and EMM DPC (Esper Device Management).
 Enter your organization’s information for the company name, support email address, support phone number.

 ![create config](./images/ZTE/2-createConfig.png)